Get insider access

 Notable Mentions

 • Kensington Pro Fit Ergo Wireless Keyboard: The Kensington Pro Fit Ergo Wireless Keyboard is typically cheaper than the Logitech Wave Keys and offers negative incline angle settings.
-However, its build quality isn't as good, it takes up considerably more desk space and lacks configuration software.
+However, its build quality isn't as good.
+It takes up considerably more desk space and lacks configuration software.
 See our review

 • ErgoDox EZ: The ErgoDox EZ is a fully split alternative that's more affordable than the MoErgo Glove80.
 It's also a mechanical unit with a hot-swappable printed circuit board, meaning you can change the stock switches without having to solder.
 That said, it isn't a wireless model like the MoErgo.
 It also doesn't have unique concave key wells, has higher latency, and isn't as lightweight.
 See our review